DuMont Television Network: Awards

 DuMont programs were by necessity low-budget affairs, and the network received relatively few awards from the TV industry.
 Most awards during the 1950s went to NBC and CBS, who were able to out-spend other companies and draw on their extensive history of radio broadcasting in the relatively new television medium.

-During the 1952–53 TV season, Bishop Fulton J. Sheen, host of Life Is Worth Living, won an Emmy Award for Most Outstanding Personality.
-Sheen beat out CBS's Arthur Godfrey, Edward R. Murrow, and Lucille Ball, who were nominated for the same award.
-Sheen was also nominated for – but did not win – Public Service Emmys in 1952, 1953, and 1954.
+During the 1952–53 TV season, the aforementioned Bishop Sheen won an Emmy Award for Most Outstanding Personality.
+Sheen beat out three CBS nominees -- Arthur Godfrey, Edward R. Murrow, and Lucille Ball -- for the honors.
+Sheen also was nominated for Public Service Emmys in 1952, 1953, and 1954.

 DuMont received an Emmy nomination for Down You Go, a popular game show during the 1952–53 television season (in the category Best Audience Participation, Quiz, or Panel Program).
 The network was nominated twice for its coverage of professional football during the 1953–54 and 1954–55 television seasons.

 The Johns Hopkins Science Review, a DuMont public affairs program, was awarded a Peabody Award in 1952 in the Education category.
 Sheen's Emmy and the Science Review Peabody were the only national awards the DuMont Network received.
 Though DuMont series and performers continued to win local TV awards, by the mid-1950s the DuMont network no longer had a national presence.